HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/item_management_features/howto_move_copy_link_items/wcm_dev_sites_copying.md

         -   Select **Before specified child** to copy the site area before a selected child item.
 A further selection dialog opens if this option is selected.
 Select a child item and then click **OK**.
         -   Select **After specified child** to copy the site area after a selected child item.
 A further selection dialog opens if this option is selected.
 Select a child item and then click **OK**.

+!!! note
-**Note:** The children of an item are not copied when an item is copied.
+    The children of an item are not copied when an item is copied.
 You must copy any children separately.